 Nevertheless, market research can explore the underlying needs of the market and make a judgement as to how well a new product meets these needs.
 Hence it is the researcher, and not necessarily the potential buyer or user, who makes the connection between the unmet needs and the new product development opportunities.

-Key questions that should be asked in any concept testing research include the following:
+Key questions that should be asked in any concept screening research include the following:

 - Is the purpose of the concept clear and can potential users be persuaded of the product’s benefits?
 (This will show the clarity and purpose of the offering.)